keiserlab/LUNA/README.rst

 Installation and Usage
 ----------------------

+The latest stable release (and required dependencies) can be installed as follows:

+1. Download LUNA’s `environment.yml <https://github.com/keiserlab/LUNA/blob/master/luna-env.yml>`_ file.

+2. Create the Conda environment using the downloaded file:

+    conda env create -f <LUNA-ENV-FILE>

+3. After creating the Conda environment, activate it:

+    conda activate luna-env

+4. Finally, install LUNA from Pip:

+    pip install luna

-For installation and usage instructions, see the `documentation <http://luna-toolkit.readthedocs.io>`_.
+For additional installation options and usage instructions, refer to the `documentation <http://luna-toolkit.readthedocs.io>`_.

-See the LUNA `paper repository`_ for an application of LUNA and all code used for the LUNA paper [1]_.

 License